WhySoShy/AutoMorph/IncrementialMapper/README.md

 ### Current features
 - > Mappers can be injected into partial classes.
 - > Mappers can be generated as extension methods.
+- > Mappers can be generated as generic methods, by passing an interface to the `IncludeAttribute`
 - > Properties can map into other properties with different names
 - > Current supported mapper types -> IEnumerable, IQueryable, Object
 - > Ignore property from mapping